chimera-linux/cports/README.md

 ### How it works

-The `cbuild` system, similarly to Void's `xbps-src`, builds software in a safe and minimal container called the `masterdir`.
+The `cbuild` system, similarly to Void's `xbps-src`, builds software in a safe and minimal container, or the build root.
 This container is pretty much a `chroot` style environment (but running unprivileged thanks to `bwrap`) which is used as a starting point.
 Dependencies are installed into this container before any software is built.
+The default directory name is `bldroot`, but this can be overridden.

 There are two kinds of build dependencies, host and target dependencies.
 When not cross-compiling, they are the same.